miku/nntour/README.md

   1    1    1    0.02
 ```

-Here, it learned XOR over the first two columns perfectly.
+Here, it learned XOR over the first two columns quite well.
 But since neural
 nets are probabilistic (the weights are initialized randomly and it only saw a
 very limited number of examples), it can yield other results as well.